jefffhaynes/BinarySerializer/README.md

         [SerializeAsEnum("Charlie")]
         C
     }

+## Performance ##

+Serialization and deserialization operations are broken into four phases.

+* Reflection
+* Value assignment
+* Binding
+* Serialization/Deserialization

+The first and most expensive stage is cached in memory for every type that the serializer encounters.
+As such, it is best practice to create the serializer once and keep it around for subsequent operations.
+If you are creating a new serializer each time, you'll be paying the reflection cost every time.

 ## Enums ##
 Enums can be used to create expressive definitions.
 Depending on what attributes are specified enums will be interpreted by the serializer as either the underlying value, the literal value of the enum, or a value specified with the SerializeAsEnum attribute.
 In the following example, the field will be serialized using the enum underlying byte.